BlueBeach Camping

 Phone(s):

 Camp Waipu Cove is right on the foreshore as you can see.
 Within the camp are 140 powered sites and 32 non powered sites, these are well lit at night.
 Throughout the camp modern amenities blocks have heaps of hot water, spacious and airy ablutions with metered showers, nice kitchens, dining areas and laundries which are well-equipped with automatic machines.
 There is an all weather TV room, adventure play equipment, trampolines, a boat ramp and a medical facility are available in summer.
 Wi-fi (additional cost) and a dump station are available too.
 No animals here please.
 Your hosts are Anton and Lucy.
-Power sites are from $22 for 1 adult, and non-power from $20.
-Seasonal rates apply.
-Site rates are $44 peak (unpowered) for 2 adults, $38 shoulder, and $34 winter.
-Follow us on Facebook.
+You can follow us on Facebook.

 Phone(s):